Owez/yark/README.md

 $ yark refresh foobar
 ```

-You can also refresh with filters and cookies:
+You can also refresh with advanced filters for things like date ranges or popular videos:

 ```shell
 $ yark refresh foobar --videos=popular:10 --date-min=2025-01-01 --date-max=2025-12-31